 English Literature (BA)

-English Literature at Cardiff has long enjoyed an international reputation for its teaching and research.
-But more than this: we pride ourselves on nurturing a friendly, personalised and supportive environment for our students.
-We aim for the best and for success in all we do.
+We enjoy an international reputation for our teaching and research in English Literature and pride ourselves on nurturing a friendly, personalised and supportive environment for our students.

-As a student in the School of English, Communication and Philosophy at Cardiff you will be taught by leading researchers in English Literature in modules that reflect the cutting edge of the discipline.
+As an English Literature student you can choose from an exceptional range of modules and programmes pathways.
+You will be taught by leading researchers in English Literature and Creative Writing on modules that reflect the cutting edge of these disciplines.

-There are lecture and seminar classes for each module and contact hours are supplemented by the opportunity for individual meetings with academic staff, and supportive academic progress meetings with your personal tutor.
+There are lecture and seminar classes for each module, supplemented by the opportunity for individual meetings with academic staff and supportive progress meetings with your personal tutor.

 Cardiff is a splendid city in which to spend your undergraduate years.
 Our commitment is to make those years intellectually stimulating and academically rewarding.